 The 1953 Mercury flathead V8 is the one all the hot-rodders want, and for good reason: it’s the biggest and most powerful of the bunch.
 With 255 cubic inches to work with, it’s ripe for upgrades, which makes the fact that this Flatty was left completely alone in all of its original glory.
 It’ believed to be the original drivetrain, and with a recent tune-up, it’s really running like a sewing machine today.
 It’s not exactly race-ready, but it moves the tidy Merc effortlessly with that characteristic flathead burble.
 Part of the joy of a flathead like this is the way it goes about its business with great torque and a fun exhaust note that’ll have you blipping the throttle as you go through tunnels.
 It’s painted turquoise, as it should be, and still carries neat little details like the mechanical fuel pump up top and generator for the 6-volt system.
 The exhaust is a bit more recent (at least the muffler is) and sounds exactly right, and the Merc-O-Matic 3-speed automatic transmission is a pleasure for cruising around town.
 Period perfect G78-15 whitewall bias-plys retain the vintage look, and they’re wrapped around red steelies adorned with original Mercury hubcaps and beauty rings.

 A neat convertible Merc with flathead power, this Monterey is a no-disappointments car that proves there’s almost nothing better than a top that goes down and a flathead under the hood.
 Call today!

 More info: Listing has ended.
-Search on eBay for similar 1953 Mercury Monterey
+Click to search on eBay for similar 1953 Mercury Monterey (Affiliate link)

 Seller's other items: streetsideclassiccars